Seatis/my-teaching-materials/workshop/hardware/expressions-and-control-flow/README.md

 Please follow the styleguide: [Our C styleguide](../../styleguide/c.md)

  - Is the directory structure and the name of the files correct?
- - Are the includes palced on the top of the files?
+ - Are the includes placed on the top of the files?
  - Is the indentation good in each file?
  - Is there unnecessary code?
  - Can you find unnecessary code in comments?